Students Arrival Time: 8:30 a.m. (Arrivals Prior to 8:30 a.m. go to Extended Care room)

 In accordance with state laws, all pupils are expected to maintain regular and punctual attendance.
 If a student is going to be absent from school the parent must call the school office between 8:30 a.m. – 11:00 a.m. to report the absence.
 A phone call must be made each day the child is absent.

-Please call your child's absence into the school as soon as you realize they will be unable to attend, preferably before 8:45 a.m. (school start time); we have an automated phone system; 248.349.3146.
-Leave a message on the "School Absence Line" - Press "4" before/after office hours; Press "2" during office hours.
-Please do not leave message on Mrs Borton's (school secretary) extension.
+Please call your child's absence into the school as soon as you realize they will be unable to attend, preferably before 8:45 a.m. (school start time) 248.349.3146.
+Please leave a message on the school voicemail.
 When calling please provide the name of the child, grade, reason for absence, nature of illness (if any), and the name of the person making the report.

 This information is needed as part of our weekly attendance report for the Wayne County Health Department.
 A written doctor’s excuse is required in cases of extended health-related absenteeism.
 Since regular attendance is important to the learning process, students who accumulate 20 absences during the school year may be required to repeat the grade.